derektypist/project-euler-072/README.md

     python3 -m http.server

-Select `Open Preview` to preview the browser.
+Select `Open Preview` to do a preview.
 Enter the numbers and Submit.
 Check if the result corresponds to the user story.
 If it does not, check typing.

 ## Deployment